Dental Cleaning

 During your exam, your dentist will:

-• Perform tartar removal from hard-to-reach areas.
+- Perform tartar removal from hard-to-reach areas to maintain optimal oral health.

 These steps are essential for early detection and prevention.
 Your dentist may also discuss how lifestyle factors, such as diet or smoking, can affect your oral health maintenance.